Understanding Cold Agglutinin Disease

 Pegcetacoplan (APL-2) in CAD

-Pegcetacoplan is a targeted C3 inhibitor designed to regulate uncontrolled or excessive complement activation.
+Pegcetacoplan is an investigational targeted C3 inhibitor designed to regulate uncontrolled or excessive complement activation.
 We believe this approach may stop the body from attacking its own red blood cells and minimize the symptoms associated with CAD.

 For clinical trial information, please email us at firstname.lastname@example.org: